 - Salisbury Beach Dune Walkover Access Design Standards gives general design standards for walkways over coastal dunes that minimize potential adverse effects.
 These standards are widely applicable.

-- Ballston Beach Dune Restoration, Truro, Cape Cod, an article in Safe Harbor’s summer 2011 newsletter, documents innovative sand fencing techniques used to restore a dune on a barrier beach in Truro.
+- The Strength of Community Spirit: The Ballston Beach Barrier Dune Restoration Project, an article that documents innovative sand fencing techniques used to restore a dune on a barrier beach in Truro.

 - CZM’s Environmental Permitting in Massachusetts briefly describes major environmental permits required for projects proposed in Massachusetts.